Pet Doors For WindowsRead More Below

 Q: Do you have any pet door sashes that are electronic?

 A: Yes, the Ideal “E” Cat Electronic Cat Door is electronic, but it is for cats only and it only controls one way (magnetic).
 This means that it wouldn’t be a good choice if you wanted to keep one cat inside and let another in and out.
-Also it isn’t raccoon proof, as with the magnetic doors they can get their little nails under the flap from the outside and pull it backwards, simulating something going out.
+Also it isn’t raccoon proof, because with the magnetic doors they can get their little nails under the flap from the outside and pull it backwards, simulating something going out, and sneak inside under the flap.

 Q: Do you make any sash windows with the microchip doors?

 A: Yes, we can make a unit with the SureFlap Microchip Pet Door installed in it.
-This would be a custom order and since we don’t have it on the website yet you can email us at firstname.lastname@example.org or give us a call at (800) 826-2871 and make sure you press 2.
+Since we don’t have it on the website yet you can email us at email@example.com or give us a call at (800) 826-2871 and make sure you press 2 for customer service.
+We hope to have this available on the website very soon!

 Q: Do you offer different colors for sash windows?